FreeRADIUS/wiki.freeradius.org/radiusd-X.md

     (0)         [noop] = noop
     (0)       } # else = noop
     (0)     } # policy remove_reply_message_if_eap = noop

+Finally, the `Post-Auth-Type REJECT` section is done.

     (0)   } # Post-Auth-Type REJECT = updated

+Since this is an Access-Reject, it is delayed for one second to prevent password attacks.
+The `reject_delay` configuration above control this delay.

     (0) Delaying response for 1.000000 seconds

+The server then sleeps for a while, waking up periodically to deal with internal book-keeping.

     Waking up in 0.3 seconds.
     Waking up in 0.6 seconds.

+Finally after a one-second delay, the server wakes up and sends the Access-Reject packet.

     (0) Sending delayed response

+The IP / port printed here is the mirror of the one printed for the Access-Request, above.
+This indicates that it's a reply to an earlier request.

     (0) Sent Access-Reject Id 104 from 127.0.0.1:1812 to 127.0.0.1:33278 length 20

+If there are any attributes in the reply packet, they will be printed here.
+In this case, there are non.

+Note that you **should** check the reply attributes to see if the server is sending the reply you expect.
+If it is not sending the correct reply. you will need to fix the configuration to do so.

+If it is sending the correct reply, but the user is not getting the expected service, then the problem is the NAS.
+No amount of changing the server configuration will make the NAS behave.

+The server then sleeps for a while:

     Waking up in 3.9 seconds.

+And then cleans up the request and it's associated response.
+This delay is controlled by `cleanup_delay`, which was seen earlier in the debug output.

     (0) Cleaning up request packet ID 104 with timestamp +23 Ready to process requests
     (1) Received Access-Request Id 146 from 127.0.0.1:40967 to 127.0.0.1:1812 length 73